How to Treat and Prevent Calluses on Dog Elbows That Can Bleed

 It wasn't long until the callus was getting infected.
-It cost $225 for a 7 day supply of antibiotics, pain medicine and a topical spray.
+It cost $225 for a seven day supply of antibiotics, pain medicine, and a topical spray.
 The vet said to make my dog a soft bed for him to lay on to help the wounds clear up.
 Lay it somewhere where he likes to lay down the most (which is usually everywhere; particularly right next to me on the floor by the couch).

 Get a Dog Bed to Help Prevent Calluses and Pressure Sores

 Invest in a soft bed: I purchased a dog bed for my Golden who was 110 pounds.
 I must say, he did lay in his bed frequently but he also liked to just plop down anywhere that was convenient.
 This bed did help heal up some of his calluses; it also it was his comfort zone so he did like the bed which made it easier.

 If your dog has calluses or sores and start bleeding or look infected, please take your pet to the vet.
 Don't wrap them up unless the vet tells you to do so.
 I thought I was helping; instead, I made it worse.

 Is a Hygroma the Same Thing as a Callus?